nesi/support-docs/docs/Storage/File_Systems_and_Quotas/Automatic_cleaning_of_nobackup_file_system.md

 created_at: '2019-09-15T23:36:59Z'
 hidden: false
 weight: 1
+description: Description of NeSI's automatic deletion of old data.
-tags: []
+tags:
-title: Automatic cleaning of nobackup file system
+- nobackup
+- cleaning
 vote_count: 4
 vote_sum: 2
 zendesk_article_id: 360001162856
 zendesk_section_id: 360000033936
-status: deprecated
 ---

 The automatic cleaning feature is a programme of regular deletion of